One of the headline acts of Royal Ascot’s penultimate day is the recently introduced Commonwealth Cup.

 The idea behind the Commonwealth Cup was to create a “more balanced programme and better opportunities for high class sprinters.”
 Having a new Group 1 race has certainly helped achieve this and its inaugural appearance saw a near £400,000 purse entice the best trainers and owners to bring their horses to the party.
 Just three years later, in 2018, the prize fund had leapt nearly 20% higher, reaching half a million pounds for the first time.
 At the rate it’s going, it will soon overtake the Coronation Stakes as the most valuable race on day four of Royal Ascot.

-Due to Royal Ascot taking placed behind closed doors in 2020, the prize fund was halved to a still substantial £250,000.
-We expect it to return to the previous mark in 2021 however.
+Due to Royal Ascot taking placed behind closed doors in 2020, the prize fund was halved to a still substantial £250,000, rising back to £350,000 in 2021.
+We expect it to return to the previous mark in 2022 however.